Jeep Grand Cherokee Insurance Rates

 Rates are averaged for all Jeep Grand Cherokee models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Best Cheap Jeep Grand Cherokee Insurance
+How to Find Affordable Jeep Grand Cherokee Insurance

-- Higher risk drivers with a DUI or reckless driving violation may pay on average $1,670 more annually for car insurance
+- High-risk drivers with DUI or reckless driving convictions may pay on average $1,670 more annually to insure a Jeep Grand Cherokee

 Rate Tables and Charts